AudreyFI/customers-subscriptions/README.md

 FRONTEND_NETWORK_URL=CHANGEME
 ```

-I use mailtrap as an Email Delivery Platform https://mailtrap.io/

 ## Database backup and restore

 A docker container named `backup` is doing backups everydays and writes a file here /backup.
 It also cleans the old files to keep only 2.
 To restore the database (with the correct dump name.
 And be sure you created a dumps folder inside your db container) :